Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Related Works

 \textbf{RL with Causal Reasoning} Causality is now frequently discussed in the machine learning field to complement the interpretability of neural networks~\cite{peters2017elements}.
 RL algorithms also incorporate causality to improve the reasoning capability~\cite{madumal2020explainable}.
 For instance, \cite{nair2019causal} and \cite{volodin2020resolving} explicitly estimate causal structures with the interventional data obtained from the environment.
-These structures are either combined with dynamic model learning in model-based RL~\cite{wangtask} or used to adjust the buffer priority~\cite{seitzer2021causal}.
+These structures can be used to constraint output space~\cite{ding2021causalaf} or adjust the buffer priority~\cite{seitzer2021causal}.
+Building dynamic models in model-based RL~\cite{wangtask, wang2022causal, zhu2022offline} based on causal graphs is also widely studied recently.
 Implicitly, we can abstract the causal structure and formulate it using the \textit{Block MDP}~\cite{zhang2020invariant} setting or training multiple encoders to extract different kinds of representations~\cite{sodhani2022improving}.
 Following the idea of invariant risk minimization~\cite{arjovsky2019invariant}, they assume task-relevant features are invariant and shared across all environments, which can be used as the only cause of the reward.

 \textbf{Causal Discovery} Causal discovery~\cite{glymour2019review} is a long-stand topic in economics and sociology, where the traditional methods can be generally categorized into constraint-based and score-based.
 Constraint-based methods~\cite{spirtes2000causation} start from a complete graph and iteratively remove edges with conditional independent test~\cite{pearson1900x, zhang2012kernel} as constraints.
 Score-based methods~\cite{chickering2002optimal, hauser2012characterization} use metrics such as \textit{Bayesian Information Criterion}~\cite{neath2012bayesian} as scores and prefer edges that maximize the score given the dataset.
-Recently, researchers extend score-based methods with RL~\cite{zhu2019causal} or differentiable discovery~\cite{brouillard2020differentiable, ke2019learning}.
+Recently, researchers extend score-based methods with RL~\cite{zhu2019causal} or differentiable discovery~\cite{brouillard2020differentiable, ke2019learning, li2020causal}.
 The former selects edges with a learned policy, and the latter learns a soft adjacent matrix with observational or interventional data.
 Active intervention methods are also explored~\cite{scherrer2021learning} to increase the efficiency of data collection and decrease the cost of conducting intervention~\cite{lindgren2018experimental}.